 By having a master’s or even bachelor’s degree, you can therefore pursue Ph.D. programs in your field of study.
 For example, some of the exciting Ph.D. degrees among older adults are:

 Free College and University Programs for Seniors

-Fortunately, there are some universities in Canada that provide tuition-free programs for seniors.
-However, the decision about tuition waiver cost depends on each university.
-The best way to have detailed information about tuition for seniors and other rules and policies for each college and university is by checking each university’s website.
+Fortunately, some universities in Canada provide tuition-free programs for seniors.
+However, the decision about tuition waiver costs depends on each university.
+Therefore, the best way to have detailed information about tuition for seniors and other rules and policies for each college and university is by checking each university’s website.

 Canadian Universities That Offer Tuition-Free Courses and Programs for Seniors

 |University of British Colombia

 |University of Calgary

 |University of Saskatchewan